Brexit Information

 ·

 Declarations of performance must be produced separately for CE marking and UK CA marking.
-The documents
+The

-may have the same technical information about the product but where applicable the GB version will have the
+may have the same technical information about the product but where applicable the GB version will have

-Approved Body’s (UK AB) number (and titled accordingly) and the EU version will have the Notified Body
+Approved Body’s (UK AB) number (and titled accordingly) and the EU version will have the Notified

 (NB) number, instead of ‘Harmonised standard’ the GB version should state ‘Designated